yoshiemuranaka/contact_control/README.md

 contact control
 ===========
-organize your contacts with contact control, a simple single page app.
+keeps track of your friends, family, and work contacts

 > ruby, backbone, jquery, postgreSQL